From walking pneumonia to COVID-19 pneumonia, here are some key facts about this potentially serious condition.

 “To protect yourself from pneumonia, including COVID-19 pneumonia, wear a mask, practice physical distancing and wash your hands or use hand sanitizer often,” Ward says.

 “Remember to get your annual influenza vaccination, and if you are over 65 years old or are immunocompromised, get your pneumonia vaccinations,” Ward says.
 “When it is your turn for the COVID-19 vaccination, be sure to get that, too.”

-Because smokers are at greater risk for pneumonia, if you are contemplating quitting smoking, your doctor can provide you with great resources to help you succeed and protect your lung health, she adds.
+Smokers are at greater risk for pneumonia; if you are contemplating quitting smoking, your doctor can provide you with great resources to help you succeed and protect your lung health, she adds.